 - To assist in the definition of the magnitude of risks of coastal flooding and erosion and to provide data to support re-evaluation of those risks in the future.

 - To assist coastal managers by providing them with relevant information on which to make sustainable future shoreline management decisions.

 The programme will maintain close links and look to collaborate with the Welsh authorities that are within Cell 11 when undertaking any monitoring activities.
 It is hoped in the near future that a funding package for the Welsh authorities will be secured for their coastal monitoring.

-Large quantities of data are made freely available from the survey and analysis programme; this has proved useful to Local Authorities within the region, the Environment Agency, consultants in coastal defence, conservation management, academic research and for educational purposes.
+Large quantities of data will be made freely available from the survey and analysis programme; this is expected to be useful to Local Authorities within the region, the Environment Agency, consultants in coastal defence, conservation management, academic research and for educational purposes.

 A specialist team has been established at Sefton Council to manage the programme and develop the data analysis, storage and dissemination procedures.
 All data collected by the programme and analysis reports will be made available via this website, which also acts as the data storage facility for the North West coastal monitoring programme.